I lived in Bali for 6 months.

 1 – The rubbish.
 It’s hectic.
 Before you judge though, there is no government system to clean up.
 Have a moment of gratitude that you’ve never had to worry about what to do with your years worth of waste after it’s in the bin.
 There are tips and landfill, but you have to pay.
 Pay money out of the last few dollars being spent to feed the family.
 Burn the rubbish or not feed the family?
 What would you pick?

 2 – The taxi mafia.
 Most of these guys are not Balinese.
-It’s incredibly tricky and finicky business navigating transport.
+It’s an incredibly tricky and finicky business navigating transport.
 Get on an FB page for the area you’ll be staying in and ask for a recommendation for a driver.
 You’ll save yourself a massive amount of hassle and probably get a legit driver who runs his own business to care for his family.
 Not the mafia ring.

 3 – Scammy ATM’s.
 Find ones with guards at them or the big banks that have theirs inside.
-The inconvenience of having to travel to get money out is better than losing your holidays spending money to an ATM hacker.
+The inconvenience of having to travel to get money out is better than losing your holidays spending money on an ATM hacker.

 I could go on forever!
 Though part of why we all travel is to experience new things.
 So, best to not be too prepared right 😉